dogweather/forkful/content/en/rust/html-and-the-web/sending-an-http-request.md

 ---
 date: 2024-01-20 18:00:43.269461-07:00
-description: "Sending an HTTP request fetches data from or sends data to a web server.\
-  \ Programmers do it to interact with web services or APIs \u2013 grabbing info,\
-  \ posting\u2026"
+description: 'How to: To send a GET request in Rust, we use the `reqwest` crate.
+First, add it to your `Cargo.toml`.'
 lastmod: '2024-03-13T22:44:59.892712-06:00'
 model: gpt-4-1106-preview
-summary: Sending an HTTP request fetches data from or sends data to a web server.
+summary: To send a GET request in Rust, we use the `reqwest` crate.
 title: Sending an HTTP request
 weight: 44
 ---